top of page

 Keeping a Creative Art Journal Practice

-Now, what it isn't is a masterpiece-in-the-making.
-Forget perfection, forget what you think "art" should look like—this is about open, honest expression, not creating a piece to hang in a gallery.
+Now, what it isn't is a masterpiece in the making.
+Forget perfection, forget what you think "art" should look like because what it is about is open, honest expression, not creating a piece to hang in a gallery.
 And, no, you don’t need to be an artist to benefit from it.
 This is about the process, not the product.
+This is about grabbing your art materials, choosing colours and tools and bringing it all together on the page.

-For me Creative art journaling is like therapy with an extra splash of colour and play.
-It taps into different parts of the brain, which helps to uncover emotions and insights that might be buried or fast asleep.
-Think of it as a tool that can help your subconscious speak in shapes, colours, and textures—especially helpful if you find it hard to articulate feelings with words.
-But it’s also so much more than that… you get to know who you are, what you like, and don’t like, release perfectionism, understand your expectations, and have unadulterated fun - just playing.
+For me Creative art journalling is like therapy with an extra splash of colour and play.
+It taps into different brain parts, which helps me to uncover emotions and insights that might be buried or fast asleep.
+Think of it as a tool that can help your unconscious speak in shapes, colours, and textures.
+It is especially helpful if you find it hard to articulate feelings with words.
+But it’s also so much more than that… you get to know who you are, what you like, and don’t like, release perfectionism, understand your expectations, and have fun - just playing.
+And if you're a counsellor like me it's great for exploring not only self-awareness but as a tool for supervision.

 Here are some of the benefits:

-1. Unlocking Creativity: It’s not just about dealing with your emotions; it’s also about unleashing your inner creative genius.
-Creative art journaling helps you think outside the box.
+1. Unlocking Creativity: It’s not just about dealing with your emotions; it’s also about unleashing your inner self.
+Creative art journalling helps you think outside the box.

-2. Stress Relief: Like traditional journaling, it provides a space to vent but adding a creative spin allows you to externalise your stress visually, which can be incredibly cathartic.
+2. Stress Relief: Like traditional journalling, it can provide a space to vent but it adds a creative spin that allows you to externalise your stress visually, which can be incredibly cathartic.
+When I feel stressed, as soon as I get an opportunity to take a break I down tools and grab my journal and creative tools and release that stress on to the page.

 3. Enhanced Self-Awareness: Engaging with a journal in this way can help you notice patterns or offer insights you might not have reached with words alone.
-Personally I think it’s a pretty powerful way to help you to see yourself more clearly and know more of who you are.
+I think it’s a powerful way to help you see yourself more clearly and know more of who you are.
+I often create some prompts for myself and reflect on my whole process when I've finished creating.

-4. Problem Solving: Sometimes, simply writing about a problem doesn’t help you find a solution.
-But when you draw it out, using shapes, colours, and lines, you might see it from a new perspective - literally – think mind maps.
+4. Problem Solving: Sometimes, simply writing about a problem doesn’t help to find a solution.
+But, I find that when I connect to the paper using shapes, colours, and lines, I can often see the promblem from a new perspective - literally – think mind maps.
+As I mentioned before at the end of my creation, sometimes the same day or even at a later date, I use a set of reflective prompts to help me explore my process.

-Building any new habit can be tricky, but creative art journaling is so freeing that once you get going, it often becomes something you look forward to – well at least that’s how it is for me.
-Here are a few strategies to keep it going:
+Building any new habit can be tricky, but creative art journalling is so freeing that once you get going, it often becomes something you look forward to – well at least that’s how it is for me.
+Here are a few strategies to keep it going...

 2. Keep Your Journal Visible and Accessible: Leave your journal out where you’ll see it daily—whether that’s on your desk, your bedside table, or with your morning cuppa.
 Having it in sight makes it easier to pick up on a whim.